arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 >
 > **Note**: Depending on the PR size, you might need to wait for Copilot to finish creating a summary or adding PR reviews.

+> aside positive
+>
+> **Pro Tip**: not confidence about your PR?
+Anxious that the senior devs are going to roast your PR?
+Let Copilot review your PR first, before you add other reviewers.

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 15 = = = = = = = = = = = = = -->